kyungryeol-yoon/kyungryeol-yoon.github.io/_posts/kubernetes/error/2020-01-29-kubectl-error-connection-to-server.md

 ---
 # layout: post
-title: "[Kubernetes] kubectl error - did you specify the right host or port?"
+title: "[Error] kubectl error - did you specify the right host or port?"
 date: 2020-01-29
 # excerpt: "The connection to the server localhost:8080 was refused 오류 해결법"
 categories: [Kubernetes, Error]